Celiac disease linked to miscarriages and preterm deliveries

 There wasn't any difference in the number of women with or without celiac disease who got pregnant at least once, but the women with celiac disease were less likely to give birth, the study found.

-Women with celiac disease had miscarriages about half the time, compared with 40% of the time among the other women in the study.
-About one in four women with celiac disease had premature deliveries, compared with about 16% of the other women.
+Women with celiac disease had miscarriages about half the time, compared with 40 percent of the time among the other women in the study.
+About one in four women with celiac disease had premature deliveries, compared with about 16 percent of the other women.

-Limitations of the study, according to the April 15 Annals of Gastroenterology online report, include its reliance on the online questionnaires, which depend on patients having accurate recollections, and which didn't verify whether participants had other health conditions that might lead to miscarriages or preterm deliveries.
+Limitations of the study, the researchers note in the Annals of Gastroenterology, include its reliance on the online questionnaires, which depend on patients having accurate recollections, and which didn't verify whether participants had other health conditions that might lead to miscarriages or preterm deliveries.

 Restricting the celiac group to women diagnosed with a biopsy also means that some women in the non-celiac group might have had undiagnosed celiac, which would skew the results.